 - Always secure your office or workspace when your leave.

-- Use College resources only in support of College goals, objectives, and programs.
+- Use University resources only in support of University goals, objectives, and programs.

 - Keep documents containing confidential or sensitive data in secure files.